 A-Trane International Jazz Club

-Some artists who’ve appeared at A-Trane include Herbie Hancock, Wynton Marsalis, Diana Krall, Dave Grusin, Lee Ritenour, and others.
+Famous artists who’ve appeared at A-Trane include Herbie Hancock, Wynton Marsalis, Diana Krall, Dave Grusin, Lee Ritenour, and many others.
 The owner is “Turkish-born ex-graphic artist and basketball player” Sedal Sardan.
 In 2013 Sedal won the German ECHO music award for jazz promotion.
 He and his staff help with tickets.

 The club is named after John Coltrane (nicknamed “Trane”), “reminiscent of the unequaled Duke Ellington standard – Take the A Train :o)”!